bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## How do we activate OP_VAULT?

-Speaker 0: 00:59:10

 So, okay, great.
 We love this.
 This is very cool.
 How do we activate this?
 Especially now that CTV sort of been added to the hat?
-This is going to be, I mean, Bitcoin activation should be excruciatingly painful.
+Bitcoin activation should be excruciatingly painful.
 I know engineers don't like to hear that, but it kind of should.
 That's a defense mechanism.
 But how do we get there?